davebenson/doom4-walkthrough/README.md

 Once they are gone, Checkpoint.

-Now, find Argent Cell #1 behind some tanks.
+Now, find ARGENT CELL 4.1 behind some tanks.
 Use it: most players will opt for Health.

 ## Mission 4: Argent Filter associated with Gore Nest #1
 Open the small door on the lower floor near the Gore Nest's old location.